Stacy Bromberg: Career

 As the PDC Women's World Champion Stacy was a special guest of the PDC at many PDC events including week three of the 888.com Premier League Darts at the Odyssey Arena in Belfast as well as several Players' Championships.
 Since 2011 she was recognized by the BDO and was ranked 106 in the BDO invitation women.
 She turned down several invitations by the ADO to compete in their National competitions due to their decision, along with the WDF, to disqualify her from defending her World title in Dublin, Ireland, because she competed in 4 PDC events the prior year.

 As a member of the American Darts Organization (ADO) Stacy was the #1 ranked women's player a record 16 times (13 in a row), National Team Member 12 times, National Champion-Ladies 501 11 times, National Champion-Ladies Cricket 4 times, the 1st player with 1000+ championship points in one year, and the Ladies National Points Winner 15 times.
-She was also a member of the US team competing in the WDF World Cup competition a total of 8 times winning 4 gold medals (including the one in 2009 as the World Cup Ladies Singles Champion), a member of the US America's Cup competition 3 times and BDO World Master’s US Team Member 8 times.
+She was also a member of the US team competing in the WDF World Cup competition a total of 8 times winning 4 gold medals (including the one in 2009 as the World Cup Ladies Singles Champion), a member of the US America's Cup competition 3 times and BDO World Master's US Team Member 8 times.

-Personal life
+Personal life and death

 Originally from Los Angeles, Bromberg lived in Las Vegas.
 She was a fan of the Oakland Raiders and got her nickname The Wish Granter from her work in various charities.
 She made her full-time living as a private detective although she gave it up, when she came to prominence after winning the inaugural PDC Women's World Championship.
 She then taught as a substitute teacher with the Clark County School District until a cancer diagnosis in 2012 and 2013 rendered her unable to teach.

-Death

 Following numerous battles with cancer, Bromberg died at her home in Las Vegas, aged 60, on February 12, 2017.